avigewirtz/avigewirtz.github.io-/make/writing-a-simple-makefile.md

 # Writing a Simple Makefile

-* Continuing with our testintmath example, we'll show to use make to build our program.
+Continuing with our testintmath example, let's explore hown automate the build process with make.

-* Assume the working directory contains the files of our testintmath program.
+Assume the working directory contains the source files of our testintmath program.
 When you run make, make looks for a file in the working directory named makefile or Makefile.
 Thus, our first step is to create such a file.
 I personally prefer Makefile, since it makes it stand out more, but either option is good.

 ```
 touch Makefile